BusayoDee/LITA_Class_Documentation/README.md

 ![sub3](https://github.com/user-attachments/assets/4e4a363d-9b23-4f2d-9fa6-c9cf74f89866)

--	The total count of PREMIUM Subscribers is 18750 and STANDARD has 40% Active Subsciription
+-	The total count of STANDARD Subscribers is 18750 and STANDARD hasa tnotal of 7,500 ACTIVE Subscripion and 11,250 CANCELED Subscriptio
--	Standard  subscription generates all the revenue in the West
+-	STANDARD subscription type generates all the revenue in the West Region

 ### Inference and Conclusion
-- BASIC is the most popular subscription type and its generates more Revenue, followed by PREMIUM amd lastly STANDARD
+- BASIC is the most popular subscription type and its generates more Revenue, followed by PREMIUM and lastly STANDARD

 - The Average Subscription Duration is 365days which is 12 months and there is no Customer or Subscriber whose subscriptions exceed 12months

 - No Customer or Subscriber cancelled their Subscription within 6months

-- SOUTH Region generates the highest form of Revenue and NORTH Region generates the least.
+- SOUTH Region generates the highest form of Revenue a total of 37,560,782 and NORTH Region generates the least which is 37,368,890